VideoChat-A1: Thinking with Long Videos by Chain-of-Shot Reasoning: Related Work

 \section{Related Work}

-\paragraph{MLLM for Long Video Understanding.} Multimodal Large Models (MLLMs) have demonstrated great potential in the field of video understanding~\cite{gpt4o,gemini15,llavavideo,longllava,videochat}.
-In tasks such as video question-answering, captioning, and grounding, MLLMs have significantly enhanced the understanding performance by constructing cross-modal semantic representations~\cite{li2025llama,malmm,moviechat,qwen25vl,internvl2.5}.
-Despite the encouraging progress of MLLMs, they still face challenges when dealing with long-form videos that can be minutes or even hours in length and contain a substantial amount of redundant information~\cite{moviechat}.
-Currently, there are two main approaches to addressing the problem of long-form videos.
-One is to compress visual tokens~\cite{moviechat,videollama,longvlm,li2025llama,Videoccam, timesuite}.
+\paragraph{MLLM for Long Video Understanding.} MLLMs have demonstrated great potential in the field of video understanding~\cite{gpt4o,videochat,chen2022low}.
+However, they still face challenges when dealing with long videos that can be minutes or hours in length ~\cite{moviechat}.
+Currently, there are two main approaches to addressing this problem.
+One is to compress visual tokens~\cite{moviechat, timesuite}.
 For example, MA-LLM~\cite{malmm} merges similar tokens, and LLaMA-VID~\cite{li2025llama} compresses each frame into context and content tokens to enable longer video input.
 However, these methods result in a significant loss of visual information.
-Another approach is to extend the number of processable tokens~\cite{lwm,gemini15,longllava,longvila}.
-Models like LongVILA~\cite{longvila,huang2024vtimellm,videochatflash} have adopted strategies to increase the token capacity of LLMs (Large Language Models) for handling longer videos.
-However, this method introduces substantial redundant information, consumes more computational resources, and often achieves only moderate effectiveness.
+Another approach is to extend the number of processable tokens~\cite{lwm,longllava}.
+Models like LongVILA~\cite{longvila,videochatflash} have adopted strategies to increase the token capacity for handling longer videos.
+However, this method introduces redundant information, consumes more computational resources, and often achieves only moderate effectiveness.